NicklasVraa/VAE_based_segmentation/readme.md

 ---
 ## Real-time Testing
 This GIF shows the model doing prediction in real-time.
-The samples are taken from a random batch each time, which is why there are many samples, that do not contain cancerous tissue.
+The samples are taken from a random batch each time, which is why there are many samples that do not contain cancerous tissue.

 ![Find in results directory, if not loaded.](results/model_test_1.gif)